Bethanie Mattek-Sands' State of the Union: the American doubles star basks in milestone Roland Garros runBy Jun 10, 2021

 “I went through about four different people,” Mattek-Sands recalled at Roland Garros on Monday, “and I was going down the rankings when I saw Iga’s name.”

-Though not exactly a fixture on the doubles circuit, Iga Swiatek’s doubles results stand nearly as tall as what the young Pole has accomplished in singles; in the same fortnight that she captured her maiden major title in singles, she also paired Nicole Melichar to reach the semifinals in doubles.
+Though not exactly a fixture on the doubles circuit, Iga Swiatek’s doubles results stand nearly as tall as what the young Pole has accomplished in singles; in the same fortnight that she captured her maiden major title, she also paired Nicole Melichar to reach the doubles semifinals.

 “I had to get her number from someone and texted her like, ‘I know this is kind of last minute, but if you’re up for playing dubs in Miami, let’s give it a whirl.’
 She texted me back, ‘I think we’d have to sign in in about 20 minutes, right?’
 Next time, I said, I’ll give you at least a couple more days to think it over with the team, but right now you only have 20 minutes to decide!